RexDjere/RCCG-Destiny-Chapel-Men-s-Fellowship-Bylaws/Section01.md

 - is single or married
 - pays the appropriate membership dues (see [Section 3](Section03.md) for dues)

-Any Men's Fellowship memeber who stays current on his dues is eligible to receive the privileges outlined in [Section 4](Section04.md).
+Any Men's Fellowship member who stays current on his dues is eligible to receive the privileges outlined in [Section 4](Section04.md).